-On the UC San Francisco campus, the program has ten faculty from UCSF’s Department of Anthropology, History, and Social Medicine.
+On the UC San Francisco campus, the program has eight faculty from UCSF’s Department of Anthropology, History, and Social Medicine.
 On the UC Berkeley side, the program has eight faculty from the Anthropology Department.

 The program has a research emphasis on social inequality, differential access to care, race, violence, the biomedical economy, and science and technology studies.

 The Medical Anthropology program office at UCSF is located at the Laurel Heights campus.
 Visit the program website for more information.